 For All Lab, the invitation to speak at KNUST was both an honor and a recognition of the growing influence of African-led innovation in the AI space.
 The lecture reinforced a critical point: African languages and knowledge systems belong at the center of global AI conversations.
 We thank RAIL at KNUST for providing this platform and for advancing responsible, inclusive AI across Africa.

-All Lab contributed a new set of URLs to the Common Crawl web languages repository.
+All Lab recently contributed a curated set of URLs to the Common Crawl web languages project.